 Entry and exit

-From 12 February 2017, Australians are eligible for a five day visa-free entry into Belarus.
-The five day visa-free regime is valid for people entering through Minsk International Airport.
+Australians are eligible for 30-day visa-free entry into Belarus, with a maximum stay of 90 days in one calendar year.
+The visa-free regime is valid for people entering through Minsk International Airport.
 Other entry and exit conditions, such as compulsory medical insurance, still apply.
 Visa-free entry doesn't apply to travellers arriving from, or travelling to, Russia.
-If you're travelling to Belarus through Russia, you'll need to get a Russian transit visa in addition to your visa for Belarus.
+If you're travelling to Belarus through Russia, you'll need to get a Russian transit visa.
 For information on Russian visas, contact the nearest

 Embassy of Russia.
 The five day visa-free arrangement isn't available if you're travelling on a diplomatic or official passport.
 More information: